KellerJordan/modded-nanogpt/README.md

 * 1.5x faster training
 * <9% wallclock overhead (which can be further brought down by distributing the overhead; it's currently performed redundantly on all 8 GPUs)

-It is defined as follows:
+The optimizer is defined as follows:

 ![](img/algo_optimizer.png)